Group Health Insurance for 20 Employees

 Refunds, Surplus, and “Getting Credit” for a Good Claims Year

 One of the most frustrating parts of fully insured plans is that an employer can have a low-claims year and still see a renewal increase—sometimes with no meaningful explanation.
+Employers often ask, “If we had a good year, why did our rates go up?”
+The answer is that fully insured pricing often reflects pooled trend, carrier assumptions, and risk loads that aren’t directly tied to your group’s performance in a way you can capture financially.

 Alternative funding changes that dynamic.
-In many level-funded arrangements, when claims are lower than expected, the unused claim portion may be returned.
-In partial self-funding, when claims are favorable, the employer is simply not paying a padded premium for risk they didn’t generate.
+In many level-funded arrangements, when claims are lower than expected, the unused claim portion may be returned based on the program’s reconciliation rules.
+In partially self-funded designs, when claims are favorable, the employer simply isn’t paying a padded premium for risk they didn’t generate.
+That is one reason many employers explore these structures: they create a pathway to benefit financially from efficient claims experience rather than always paying as though the worst will happen.

 Participation, Waivers, and Eligibility at 20 Employees

-At 20 employees, eligibility and participation usually aren’t a problem—but they do matter.
-If several employees waive coverage because they’re on a spouse’s plan, some carriers may view participation as weaker, which can influence rates or plan availability.
+At 20 employees, eligibility and participation usually aren’t a problem, but they still matter.
+If several employees waive coverage because they are on a spouse’s plan, some carriers may view participation as weaker, which can influence rates or plan availability.
+Employer contribution also matters because it affects participation and the perceived stability of the plan.

 Why Independent Plan Comparison Matters More at 20 Employees

-At 20 employees, differences between carriers and funding designs can be significant.
-One carrier may price aggressively for your industry, while another is conservative.
-One level-funded program may offer better stop-loss terms.
-Another may provide more useful reporting that helps improve plan performance over time.
+Many small employers are shown one carrier and one plan design, then told the renewal is the renewal.
+That approach removes leverage and hides alternatives that may be a better fit.
+At 20 employees, the differences between carriers and funding designs can be meaningful.
+One carrier may price aggressively for your industry while another is conservative.
+One level-funded program may offer stronger stop-loss terms, while another may provide more useful reporting that helps improve plan performance over time.

 Compare Funding Options Side by Side